EASI Go Prod NGSIS Updates – Oct. 1, 2022 to Mar. 31, 2023

 From:

-This is a reminder that we will need to take ROSI and all associated student information systems offline 5 p.m. to 9 p.m., on Friday, March 4 to perform quarterly maintenance on the database.
+Please note that we will need to take ROSI and all associated student information systems offline on Friday, March 3 from 5 p.m. to 9 p.m. to perform quarterly maintenance on the database.
 We will return the systems to service sooner if the work is completed earlier than 9 p.m.
 The following systems will be affected:

 • ACORN